Reports, Plans, and Policies

 In December 2016, Tacoma/Pierce County joined seven other cities across the country in a national research project to address the intersection of racism and homelessness, led by the Center for Social Innovation (C4).
 One manifestation of the nation’s current racial realities is that people of color are disproportionately represented in the homeless population.
 Black people in particular are more likely to become homeless than people of other racial and ethnic backgrounds.
 Although Black people comprise 13% of the US population and 26% of those living in poverty, they account for more than 40% of the nation’s overall homeless population.
 This disparity suggests that poverty rates alone do not explain the over-representation of Black Americans in the homeless population.

 The SPARC initiative focuses on using mixed methods research to identify how people are experiencing the accrual of systemic racism and to leverage that knowledge towards systems transformation.
 From December 5th to December 9th, 2016, SPARC collected qualitative and quantitative data on the racial dimensions of homelessness in Pierce County.
 Data collected included:

-Plan to End Homelessness
+Pierce County Five-Year Plan to Address Homelessness

 Plan to End Youth and Young Adult Homelessness (October 2013)